SavionPonce/Holiday_Assessment/README.md

 There is a flowchart in holiday_flowchart.png that displays how I planned out how my code should be executed.

-the .gitignore file contains the files to ignore that contain sensitive information: config.py and config.cpython-39.pyc
+the .gitignore file contains the files to ignore that contain sensitive information: config.py and config.cpython-39.pyc.
+Remember please change my config_ponce.py file to config.py

 The holidays.json file contains a provided list of seven holidays that were used as starter holidays.